I am Bob Gray Wolf of the California Clan. I am like any other man, no better and no worse. My center is Cherokee.

 Never criticize or talk about anyone in a harmful way.

 Never touch something that belongs to another without permission.

 Always respect the privacy of others.

-Never interrupt someone talking, it shows lack of patience,
+Never interrupt someone talking, it shows lack of patience, control and respect.

 Listen with your heart.

 Do what needs to be done now, not later.

 CODE OF RIGHT RELATIONSHIP (As spoken to the people by the Pale One)

 2. Speak only of the good qualities of others.

 3. Be a confidant and carry no tales.